obfuscurity/mater/README.md

 ## API Reference

 Each Graphite `target` response is treated as a Status Board `datasequence`.
 It will use the target name as the source for the datasequence `title`, so you'll typically want to apply a Graphite [alias](http://graphite.readthedocs.org/en/0.9.10/functions.html#graphite.render.functions.alias) for something user-friendly.
+Set your Graphite `title` param and it will bubble up to your Status Board graph title.

 Sample URI:
 `/render/?from=-1mins&target=aliasByNode(collectd.graphite-example-com.*.cpu-user.value,2)&title=User%20CPU&format=json`